delwink/cquel/doc/api.md

 ```

 The above function frees all the nodes in the list as well, so be sure not to
 use them elsewhere without copying the memory.
-It does NOT, however, free any
+It does **NOT**, however, free
-memory allocated to the string values stored in each `struct drow`.
+any memory allocated to the string values stored in each `struct drow`.
 You must
 free this memory separately.

 [1]: structures.md